 History of eudaimonism

 Like other ancient thinkers, Socrates believed that human beings desire the state of eudaimonia more than anything else.
 However, Socrates believed that virtues such as justice, courage, self-control and wisdom were essential and, when practiced, sufficient to achieve eudaimonia.
 Virtue, he held, was a form of knowledge of both good and evil that is necessary to achieve the ultimate good (eudaimonia) desired by all human beings.
-(Read more on the ultimate good in the benefits of gratitude article)

 On the other hand, Plato suggested that when an “evil” person does something that is wrong, the person is likely to feel guilty even when there is no fear for punishment for their actions.
 By doing what is wrong, the person will be miserable.
 To guide all desires and actions of an individual to eudaimonia, Plato noted that the rational part of the mind and or soul has to lead the emotional, appetitive and spirited parts.